SteveCastle/openmob/README.md

 2. Enter the project root directory `cd openmob`
 3. Run `make bootstrap` to install all of the go dependencies and build the project.
 4. See the make file for additional make commands you can use.

-## What does the name OpenMob mean?
-In animal behavior, [mobbing](https://en.wikipedia.org/wiki/Mobbing_(animal_behavior)) is a form of defense used by smaller prey animals(especially birds) against larger predators.
-The smaller animals band together and harass the predator until it decides the meal is no longer worth the hassle.
-Since a fundamental goal of this project is to democratize cutting edge political technology by making it more freely available to anyone with the passion and energy to pursue a civic cause or goal, we thought it was an apt metaphor.

 ## Project Structure